Tetragonia tetragonioides: As food

 The species, rarely used by indigenous people as a leaf vegetable, was first documented by Captain Cook.
 It was immediately picked, cooked, and pickled to help fight scurvy, and taken with the crew of the Endeavour.
 It spread when the explorer and botanist Joseph Banks took seeds back to Kew Gardens during the latter half of the 18th century.
 For two centuries, T. tetragonioides was the only cultivated vegetable to have originated from Australia and New Zealand.

 There are some indications that Māori did eat kōkihi perhaps more regularly.
 According to Murdoch Riley, "to counteract the bitterness of the older leaves of this herb, the Māori boiled it with the roots of the convolvulus (pōhue)", in reference to species of Convolvulaceae now classified as Calystegia.
 The tips of the spinach can be pinched off and eaten raw or cooked.

 Nutrition

-When consumed after boiling, New Zealand spinach is 95% water, 2% carbohydrates, 1% protein, and contains negligible fat, while supplying only 12 calories (table).
-In a reference amount of 100 g, the spinach is particularly rich in vitamin K, providing 243% of the Daily Value (DV).
+When consumed after boiling, New Zealand spinach is 95% water, 2% carbohydrates, 1% protein, and contains negligible fat (table).
+In a reference amount of 100 g, the spinach supplies 12 calories and is particularly rich in vitamin K, providing 243% of the Daily Value (DV).
 It also contains appreciable amounts of vitamin B_{6}, vitamin C, and manganese (14–23% DV) (table).